The Man Who Wasn't There (2001 film): Box office

 The Man Who Wasn't There grossed $7.5 million in the United States and Canada, and $11.4 million in other territories, for a worldwide total of $18.9 million against its $20 million budget.
 The film was the Coen Brothers' worst-performing film at the box office since The Hudsucker Proxy (1994).
-Some authors speculated that the result of this failure was due, in part, to the lack of enthusiasm of the mass public towards black and white film.
+Some speculated that the poor returns were because the film is in black and white.
 In its opening weekend in the United States, it grossed $664,404 from thirty-nine theaters.